 Has the Grant Application been completed?
 Has the Program Administrator signed the application?
 Have all applicable parts of the Project Budget Summary been completed?
-Did you complete the Itemized Budget?
-Did you complete the Budget Narrative?
+Did you complete Itemized Budgets for FY19 and FY20?
+Did you complete Budget Narratives for FY19 and FY20?
 Did you use only rounded figures on the Itemized Budget form?
-Did you complete "section #7" on the Itemized Budget form?
+Did you complete "Section #7" on the Itemized Budget form?
 Did you include a copy of your 501(c)(3) confirmation letter if you are a non-profit organization?
-Did you include a copy of your approved projected (FY17) annual program budget?
+Did you include a copy of your approved projected (FY19) annual program budget?
 Did you include a list of the members of the Board of Directors, or if not governed by a board, a statement by the project administrator describing your governing structure?
-Did you include the Statement of Assurances form completed and signed by the projec administrator?
+Did you include the Statement of Assurances form completed and signed by the project administrator?
 Did you include the CASA Program Staff to Volunteer Ratio Form (including applicable job descriptions)?
-Did you include required certifications (General Grant Conditions and Assurances" and the "Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements.")?
+Did you include required certifications ("General Grant Conditions and Assurances" and the "Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements")?

-CASA Program Staff to Volunteer Ratio Calculation Fiscal Year 2015
+CASA Program Staff to Volunteer Ratio Calculation Fiscal Year 2017

-(Please provide information for your program staff to volunteer ratio during the last fiscal year July 1, 2014 - June 30, 2015)
+Please provide information for your program staff to volunteer ratio during the last fiscal year, from July 1, 2016 - June 30, 2017.

-CASA Program Name:
+CASA Program Name: \\\\\

-Total Number of Active Volunteers Assigned to Cases in FY15:
+Total Number of Active Volunteers Assigned to Cases in FY17: